elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-happens-during-the-formation-of-new-substances-in-a-chemical-change-such-as-the-reaction-between-iron-and-oxygen.md

 url: /learn/chemistry/questions/what-happens-during-the-formation-of-new-substances-in-a-chemical-change-such-as-the-reaction-between-iron-and-oxygen
 score: -1.0
 related_article1:
-    id: 162061
+    id: 162043
-    title: How does the reactivity of oxygen influence its chemical properties?
+    title: >-
+        How do you balance a chemical equation for the reaction between hydrogen and oxygen?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-reactivity-of-oxygen-influence-its-chemical-properties
+    url: /learn/chemistry/questions/how-do-you-balance-a-chemical-equation-for-the-reaction-between-hydrogen-and-oxygen
 related_article2:
-    id: 161975
+    id: 161943
-    title: What happens during the state transition from liquid to solid?
+    title: >-
+        How does the removal of electrons lead to the formation of ions?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
+    url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
 related_article3:
-    id: 161762
+    id: 162052
-    title: What is the significance of balancing chemical equations in chemical reactions?
+    title: >-
+        What happens during the evaporation process in terms of state transition?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-balancing-chemical-equations-in-chemical-reactions
+    url: /learn/chemistry/questions/what-happens-during-the-evaporation-process-in-terms-of-state-transition
 related_article4:
-    id: 161987
+    id: 162025
+    title: >-
-    title: What are the characteristics of a liquid state of matter?
+        Describe the characteristics of a solid and provide an example.
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-liquid-state-of-matter
+    url: /learn/chemistry/questions/describe-the-characteristics-of-a-solid-and-provide-an-example
 related_article5:
-    id: 161967
+    id: 161944
+    title: >-
-    title: What are the key differences between the physical states of matter: solid, liquid, and gas?
+        What are the characteristics of a solid that differentiate it from other states of matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-key-differences-between-the-physical-states-of-matter-solid-liquid-and-gas
+    url: /learn/chemistry/questions/what-are-the-characteristics-of-a-solid-that-differentiate-it-from-other-states-of-matter
 ---

 &nbsp;